STRUCTURES AND PROCESSES

 - … should be continuously revised

-- … and improved in accordance with the CIP and the PDCA
+- … and should be improved in accordance with the CIP and the PDCA

 Unfortunately, processes and structures are often implemented over the heads of those involved.
-The mood is changing, frustration spreads and many works to rule.
-If the management thinks that the employees have do what they tell one, nothing will change.
-And if they do not make sure that individual frustration spills over into the whole team, and therefore relationships, things will only get worse.
+The mood is changing, and frustration starts allover.
+If the management knows that the employees do only what they are told and nothing more, nothing will change.
+And if they do not make sure that individual frustrations don’t spill-over into the whole team, and therefore relationships, things will only get worse.

 Structures and processes cannot be improved in this way, they tend to be made worse!